oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 Service Descriptors (NSDs) and a Physical Network Function Descriptors (PNFDs).

-> We should give a couple of additional examples.

 ### 6.7.3 Profile Versions

 TOSCA Profiles are likely to evolve over time and profile designers will